Cilantro has become a staple in our household. I’m a huge guacamole fan, so having cilantro nearby at all times is pretty crucial.

 I’ve started using dried cilantro instead of always trying to keep up with the fresh stuff, and it’s been working quite well!

-There are a few ways you can dry cilantro (also known as coriander) and store it in your pantry.
+There are a few ways you can dry fresh cilantro (also known as coriander) and store it in your pantry.

-How to Dry Cilantro
+How to Dry Cilantro Leaves

-There are 4 main ways you can dry cilantro, or any herb for that matter.
+There are 4 main ways you can preserve cilantro, or any herb for that matter.
 You can dry cilantro in the microwave, the oven, using a dehydrator, or by hanging your cilantro up to dry for a few weeks.

 If you’ve ever used a dehydrator, you know that this method is SO simple.